bhogeloon/Advent-of-Code/README.md

 - test.txt: The input that is provided as example in the puzzle description.
 This can be used for debugging purposes.

+Please note that for all files, the names may have a suffix after the default part of the name.
+This can be be usefull to make clear what puzzle your working on (I've had a few occasions where I was editing the wrong file without being aware of it).

 I like to use classes, but in this case I don't bother to create a file for each class, so every solution is in one file.

+There is however a aoc_lib folder which contains some functions and classes which are used in multiple puzzles.

 To run the code, run the aoc.py module as follows: